MartinYeung5/hackathon_project/README.md

 2. NFT contract
 * create NFT

+3. Donation contract
+* record the donation information

-3. Database design
+4. Database design
 * Store all data, we only store key data on blockchain.

-4. Image design
+5. Image design
 * each NFT should have image cover

-5. CMS
+6. CMS
 * For admin, they can access to the CMS and add the new record to the blockhain.

 ### Technical points